 We are also consuming on average 3,400 mg of sodium per day.
 Yet the dietary guidelines are no more than 2,300 mg per day—that’s equal to about one teaspoon of salt!

 The American Heart Association states we should have no more than SIX teaspoons of added sugar a day if you are a woman, NINE teaspoons for a man and children between THREE-SIX.
-Less than 10% of your daily recommended calories if you are on a 2000 calorie a day meal plan (calories are dependent on weight goals).
-Apparently, an average Americans is consuming about 17 teaspoons which is 57 POUNDS A YEAR.
+Less than 10% of your daily recommended calories if you are on a 2000-calorie-a-day meal plan (calories are dependent on weight goals).
+Apparently, an average American is consuming about 17 teaspoons which is 57 POUNDS A YEAR.

 We try to teach the world that being different is acceptable.
 We are trying to accept it is a given right to stand up for ourselves.
 Yet we are too embarrassed or ashamed to ask for our food to be prepared the way we want it.
 LORD!
 How is it that the world is still looking down upon anyone not eating a burger or fries at a business luncheon!
 I don’t care – I will do it.
 “Ma’am, may I please have my fish, salad, and potato NAKED.